-Finally, the first and second panels in Figure 10 illustrate that almost all contracts were implemented with a fixed end date of 12 months, much like the conventional NRSP loan product.
+Finally, the first and second panels in Figure 11 illustrate that almost all contracts were implemented with a fixed end date of 12 months, much like the conventional NRSP loan product.
 The third panel illustrates the response to the question, "In what ways is this product different from a normal loan?".
 There were many positive reasons given; approximately 30% stated that the payment terms were preferable, and nearly 10% thought that it was more 'partnership-based'.
-15% said that it was unique because it was not interest-based; this is a surprising result, since the product very much resembled a conventional interest-based product, which is NRSP's standard product.
-This response may reflect that the program did in fact start with an equity-based product, and initially used Islamic legal terms such as 'Musharakah', which means joint participation in Arabic and is commonly used to describe equity financing.
-This likely also reflects the desire of many clients to use non-interest-based products.
-In summary, this section of questions provides conclusive evidence that the contracts, as they were being implemented in the field, did not contain any loss-sharing or profit-sharing features, and that NRSP was not exercising any control rights in the operational or financial management of the firm.
+15% said that it was unique because it was not interest-based, which reflects that the program did in fact start with an equity-based product, and initially used Islamic legal terms such as 'Musharakah' (meaning joint participation in Arabic, commonly used to describe equity financing).
+In summary, this section of questions provides conclusive evidence that the contracts, as they were being implemented in the field, no longer contained significant loss-sharing or profit-sharing features, and that NRSP was not exercising any control rights in the operational or financial management of the firm.